elypia/docker-alexis-discord/README.md

 you're allowed and not allowed to do along with any requirements if you want to use or derive work from this source code!

-[alexis]: https://gitlab.com/Elypia/docker-alexis-discord/blob/master/Dockerfile "Dockerfile for Alexis Build"
+[dockerfile]: https://gitlab.com/Elypia/docker-alexis-discord/blob/master/Dockerfile "Dockerfile for Alexis Build"

 [matrix-community]: https://matrix.to/#/+elypia:matrix.org "Matrix Invite"
 [discord-guild]: https://discordapp.com/invite/hprGMaM "Discord Invite"